Geovision Cards FAQ - Frequently Asked Questions

-The location of the video files are referred to as the "Video Log Storage".
-Tho location can be set on the General Settings tab under System Configure screen.
+The location of the video files is referred to as the "Video Log Storage".
+The location can be set on the General Settings tab under System Configure screen.
 Please refer to figure 1.3 on Page 4, Chapter 1 of the online Geovision manual.
-Also refer to page 6.
+Also, refer to page 6.

 3. Do Geovision cards support live and recorded audio?

 Yes.
 Please refer to our online Geovision audio surveillance setup instructions or to the Geovision manual chapter 1, pages 20 and 33.

 4. Can surveillance cameras be accessed remotely over the Internet using Geovision?

 Yes.
 That is one of the main features of the Geovision software.
 Geovision DVR cards support the ability to view surveillance video remotely from a computer (PC) connected to the Internet or to the same network as the Geovision DVR computer.
 Click here for the different options for remote Internet viewing using Geovision.
 You can also refer to chapter 8 of the Geovision manual.

 5. Can Geovision be configured to automatically start up in Windows or run as a service?

 To configure Geovision to automatically log in, you must go into the system configure screen and on the left-hand side, you will see a row of checkboxes.
 One of the checkboxes says Startup Auto login with a green arrow next to it where you specify your login credentials.
 Once that is filled out properly, it should load and login automatically.
 Don't forget to actually start monitoring.
 There is another checkbox that must be checked to enable the recording after login.

 If you want to configure Windows to automatically log a certain user in on startup please refer to: http://support.microsoft.com/kb/315231.
 If you have not configured more than one user in Windows and if the Windows welcome screen is not enabled, you may not need to make the changes in the Windows support article.